pvs-hd-tea/TCrules/DOCUMENTATION.md

 There are two evaluation scripts ([test.py](test.py) and [big_eval.py](big_eval.py)).

-The test.py script which uses the parallel test corpus, calculates the precision score and stores the results in the data/evaluation/metrics.txt file.
-The translations are stored in the translations folder and the wrong translations in the data/evaluation/wrong.txt file.
+The test.py script, which uses the parallel test corpus, calculates the precision score and stores the results in the data/evaluation/metrics.txt file.
+The translations are stored in the translations folder and the incorrect translations are stored in the data/evaluation/wrong.txt file.
 The script requires a file and an input language.
-Then it translates the file, compares it with the ground truth and counts the correct translations so that the precision score is calculates at the end.
+Then it translates the file, compares it with the ground truth and counts the correct translations so that in the end the precision score is calculated.

 The big_eval.py script ....
 ###TODO JONAS, KRISTIN

 ##  Challenges
-The hardest part was starting from scratch.
+The most difficult thing was to start from scratch.
 We found it discouraging that our first ideas and approaches were rejected.
-Therefore, we were also pressed for time.
+That's why we were also under time pressure.

-There was a lot of research work before actually starting with the implementation.
-We decided to use tree-sitter for beeing able to compare the input in the three programming languages.
-However, the syntax and the keywords are not universal and each language has its differences which of course makes it difficult to cover all of them.
+There was a lot of research before we started the actual implementation.
+We decided to use tree-sitter so that we could compare the inputs in the three programming languages.
+However, the syntax and the keywords are not universal and each language has its differences, which of course makes it difficult to cover all of them.

-Working in team could be also mentioned here.
-Since each of us has their own ideas and programming style, it was not always easy to come up with a compromise.
+Working in a team could be also mentioned here.
+Since each of us has their own ideas and programming style, it was not always easy to come to a compromise.

 ##  Future work
-It is an interesting project that requires creativity and persistence and in which a lot of work could be invested.
+It is an interesting project that requires creativity and persistence, and in which a lot of work could be invested.

-For now, the biggest disadvantage is that for deriving new rules, the code in the parser.py file might be extended as well.
+At the moment, the biggest drawback is that for deriving new rules, the code in the parser.py file should also be extended.

 ##  Conclusion
-We successfully created the procedure for deriving the rules using the parallel corpus and implemented the translation of single code lines and whole files.
-A parallel test dataset and a pipeline for it have also been created as well as an evaluation dataset and evaluation script.
+We have successfully created the procedure for deriving the rules using the parallel corpus and implemented the translation of individual lines of code and entire files.
+A parallel test dataset and a pipeline for it have been created, as well as an evaluation data set and an evaluation script.

-Nevertheless there are still some limitations and fields of investment.
+Nevertheless, there are still some limitations and areas of investment.